Director of String Studies + Graduate Advisor

 Past chamber music collaborations have involved members of the Berlin Philharmonic, Chamber Music Society of Lincoln Center, and the Tokyo and Ying String Quartets, as well as Jerome Lowenthal, Giora Schmidt, Joseph Silverstein, Zvi Zeitlin and Midori.

 Moni served as Adjunct Instructor of Violin and Chamber Music at USC’s Thornton School of Music until 2014.
 That year, he was appointed Director of String Studies and Violin Professor with the Bob Cole Conservatory of Music at California State University, Long Beach.
-Moni is also on the faculty of the Colburn School of Music.
+Moni is also the Edelman Chair of Chamber Music with the Colburn School of Music and the creator of zenviolin.com.